-ROBERT (“Rob”) HORWITZ, shareholder, is an experienced business litigator and regulatory compliance attorney in the Financial Services and Real Property Litigation group.
+ROBERT (“Rob”) HORWITZ, shareholder, is a member of the Financial Services and Real Property Litigation group.

 - Obtained summary judgment in a class action under the Telephone Consumer Protection Act in which the Court held that the defendant did not use an automatic telephone dialing system.
 Glassbrook v.
 Rose Acceptance, Inc., 13-10152, 2015 U.S. Dist.
 LEXIS 133949 (E.D.
 Mich.
 2015).